 Nelson City Council (Council) would like to know what you think of the proposed amendments to the fees and charges relating to registration, verification, compliance and monitoring activities for food businesses.
-The current fees and charges came into effect on 1 July 2016 and were set based on the expected time for staff to carry out the various services.
+The current fees and charges came into effect on 1 December 2021, the first time there have been changes since these charges were introduced in 2016.

-Council has reviewed these fees and charges and is proposing some changes as described below.
+Council has reviewed these fees and charges and is proposing to increase charges by the Consumer Price Index (4.9%).
 We want to know what you think of the proposed changes.
 In making decisions on this proposal, Council will be taking account of all submissions made.

-The proposed Food Act Fees and Charges are attached to this Statement of Proposal, with the changes underlined.
 Paper copies of this document are available at the Council's Customer Service Centre and in Nelson libraries.